Dealing with the passing of a loved one can be stressful. Dealing with wills and probate court can make this time even more difficult.

 Next, you’ll want to file a petition for probate.
 You’ll be looking to have the will admitted into probate and have an estate executor assigned.
 The petition should include:

-This is when you’ll want to have an attorney involved to ensure all of the details are covered to the court’s satisfaction.
+This is when you’ll want to have an attorney involved to ensure all details are covered to the court’s satisfaction.

 Do you always need an attorney to handle probate?
 Not necessarily, although it’s nice to have someone with experience look after all the details.
-That said, if the estate is relatively small, the assets can cover all debts with some remaining, relatives and beneficiaries get along, and the deceased’s assets can be transferred without probate (e.g., joint investments, community property, retirement accounts, insurance policy proceeds, etc.) then you might not need an attorney to handle these affairs.
+That said, if the estate is relatively small, the assets can cover all debts with some remaining, and relatives and beneficiaries get along.
+The deceased’s assets can be transferred without probate (e.g., joint investments, community property, retirement accounts, insurance policy proceeds, etc.), so you might not need an attorney to handle these affairs.

-From there, the executor can identify beneficiaries, give notice to creditors, handle creditor claims, and draw up an inventory of the estate assets.
+From there, the executor can identify beneficiaries, notify creditors, handle creditor claims, and draw up an inventory of the estate’s assets.
 The executor has three months from their assignation to prepare and file a complete list of the estate’s assets.
-Note that, under Ohio probate law, creditors have six months to file any claims.
+Under Ohio probate law, creditors have six months to file any claims.

 Once creditors have been dealt with, the executor must petition the probate court to close the estate.
-To help move the closeout process along, they may seek and receive waivers from the estate’s beneficiaries.
+To help move the closeout process, they may seek and receive waivers from the estate’s beneficiaries.
 Upon approval from the court, the estate can be distributed to beneficiaries.

-How quickly it takes for probate to be completed can depend on several factors.
+How quickly it takes to complete probate can depend on several factors.
 The more valuable the estate and assets, the longer it could take.
-Likewise, an estate with a party contesting the will’s validity or with an abundance of creditors and bills will also take more time to settle.
+Likewise, an estate with a party contesting the will’s validity or with abundant creditors and bills will also take more time to settle.

 Smaller estates with little in the way of assets and debts may move more quickly.
-In most cases, starting from the time the will is filed with the court, probate and asset distribution can happen within eight to twelve months.
+In most cases, when the will is filed with the court, probate, and asset distribution can happen within eight to twelve months.

-Since there can be many details involved, the simpler the estate, the quicker the process.
+Since many details can be involved, the simpler the estate, the quicker the process.

 Not necessarily.

-Should there be no assets part of the probate estate, or if the assets were jointly owned with a beneficiary, you could avoid having to go through probate.
-Assets that would not be considered probate assets include payouts from life insurance, revocable trusts, and “pay on death” or “transfer on death” bank accounts, securities, and vehicle registrations.
+Should there be no assets part of the probate estate, or if the assets were jointly owned with a beneficiary, you could avoid going through probate.
+Assets not considered probate assets include payouts from life insurance, revocable trusts, and “pay on death” or “transfer on death” bank accounts, securities, and vehicle registrations.

 In Ohio, costs are usually made up of a combination of filing fees, attorney fees, and executor fees.
 The filing fee for probate of a will is typically around $100.

-Attorneys fees and executor fees can be the most costly expense of the estate.
-These are often calculated based on either a percentage of the estate value, an hourly fee, or a flat fee.
+Attorneys’ fees and executor’s fees can be the most costly expense for the estate.
+These are often calculated based on a percentage of the estate value, an hourly or flat fee.

-Depending on the estate, filing probate in Ohio can be simple or complex.
+Filing probate in Ohio can be simple or complex, depending on the estate.
 Should issues surround the estate, you can contact the legal team at Heban, Murphree & Lewandowski, LLC, to help you navigate the process.
-We’d be happy to answer any questions you may have so the process is as smooth and hassle-free as possible.
+We’d happily answer any questions so the process is as smooth and hassle-free as possible.